Album Cover Credits Information for the Top-Selling Albums of All Time

 Alton Kelley (I), Jim Walsh (AD)

-LEGEND – BOB MARLEY & THE WAILERS – ISLAND RECORDS – 15
+LEGEND – BOB MARLEY & THE WAILERS – ISLAND – 15

-Crossing the 15 million threshold in 2017 is Marley’s 1984 compilation of his classic reggae music, with a cover photo by Adrian Boot, a long-time contributor to Island Records’ catalog and music publications including Melody Maker, NME and The Face.
+Crossing the 15 million threshold in 2017 is Marley’s 1984 compilation of his classic reggae music, released several years after the singer’s death.
+The record was a labor of love for Island Records owner Chris Blackwell and the label’s U.K. president Dave Robinson, who both felt that Marley’s fame outside of Jamaica was less than he deserved.
+Adrian Boot’s memorable photo was taken while he was the label’s go-to shooter and a long-time contributor to Island Records’ catalog , as well as music publications including Melody Maker, NME and The Face.

 Best Selling US Albums – By Year –

 Compiled using results from RIAA and IFPI yearly tallies.
 Since 2002, these totals include both physical and digital sales.